 It is notable that the G80 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The SX420 does not feature such a mic input.

-The SX420 is a recent model that features in the current product line-up of Canon.
-In contrast, the G80 has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the G80 was succeeded by the Panasonic G90.
+Both the SX420 and the G80 have been discontinued, but can regularly be found used on eBay.
+The SX420 was replaced by the Canon SX430, while the G80 was followed by the Panasonic G90.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.

 So how do things add up?
 Is there a clear favorite between the Canon SX420 and the Panasonic G80?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.